brutusin/wava/README.md

 Running Job can submit more jobs, thus a job hierarchy is created.
 This potentially can lead to deadlock scenarios, when a parent (running) job waits for a child job (queded) to finish.

 ### Blocked state
- All parent job with no children running is considered blocked.
+ All parent jobs with no children running are considered blocked, that is waiting for their queued children to finish.

 ### Deadlock prevention
 In order to avoid deadlock, and prevent from starvation (having too much jobs blocked by a waiting children), the follows a series of rules that may force a running blocking job to be requeued (if submitted as 'idempotent') or even stoped.